Postage stamps and postal history of Bhutan: Stamp subjects

-The famous silk stamps show Buddha Prayer Banners issued in 1969.
-The philatelic world was shocked in 1973 with the self-adhesive Record Stamps, which could be played as gramophone record, playing Bhutanese folk songs and providing a spoken short history of the Kingdom.
+The famous "silk" stamps (actually printed on rayon) issued in 1969 show Buddhist Prayer Banners or Thangkas.
+The philatelic world was shocked in 1973 with the self-adhesive Record Stamps or Talking Stamps, which could be played as a gramophone record, playing Bhutanese folk songs and providing a spoken short history of the Kingdom.

-Bhutanese themed commemorative issues are among others Admission to the UPU (1969), Bhutan Admission to the UN (1971), Coronation of King Jigme Singye Wangchuck (1975), 30th Anniversary Bhutan Postal Service (1992), 350th Anniversary of Victory over Tibet-Mongol Army (1994), 25th Anniversary of the Coronation of King Jigme Singye Wangchuck (1999), 100 Years of Monarchy (2008), Coronation King Jigme Khesar Namgyel Wangchuck (2008), Visit to Bhutan of Indian Prime-Minister Manmohan Singh (2008), the 35th Anniversary of WFP in Bhutan (2009), Royal Wedding (2011), Golden Jubilee Bhutan Post 1962 – 2012 (issued with delay in 2013).
+Bhutanese themed commemorative issues are among others Admission to the UPU (1969), Bhutan Admission to the UN (1971), Coronation of King Jigme Singye Wangchuck (1975), 30th Anniversary Bhutan Postal Service (1992), 350th Anniversary of Victory over Tibet-Mongol Army (1994), 25th Anniversary of the Coronation of King Jigme Singye Wangchuck (1999), 100 Years of Monarchy (2008), Coronation King Jigme Khesar Namgyel Wangchuck (2008), Visit to Bhutan of Indian Prime-Minister Manmohan Singh (2008), the 35th Anniversary of WFP in Bhutan (2009), Royal Wedding (2011), Golden Jubilee Bhutan Post 1962–2012 (issued with delay in 2013).

 Since 1993, Bhutan has released annual Chinese New Year stamps.
 Animals and flowers appear often on Bhutanese stamps.
 Disney stamps were issued in 1982, 1984 (2 issues), 1985 (2 issues), 1988, 1989 and again in 1991.

 On the occasion of 100 Years of Monarchy did Bhutan Post release in 2008 the world's first CD-ROM postage stamps in partnership with Creative Products International, a company headed by Frances Todd Stewart, the daughter of the legendary Burt Todd.
 The 2nd CD-ROM stamp was issued the following year.